danielaparker/jsoncons/doc/ref/jsonpointer/add.md

 {"baz":"qux","foo":"bar"}
 ```

-#### Add a value to a location after creating objects when missing an object key
+#### Add a value to a location after creating objects when missing object keys

 ```c++
 #include <iostream>